Al3zama1/swe-notes/CCNA/5 - Ethernet LAN Switching.md

 * 4 bytes (32 bits) field length.
 * Detects corrupted data by running a `CRC(Cyclic Redundancy Check)` algorithm over the received data.

-#### NOTE On Ethernet Frame Heaer Structure
+#### NOTE On Ethernet Frame Header Structure
 * The `Preamble + SFD` might not be included as part of the Ethernet frame header depending on how you define it.
 	* Therefore, the size of the Ethernet header + trailer could be 18 bytes (6+ 6 + 2 + 4) rather than 26 bytes.
 #### Ethernet Frame Minimum Size
 * The minimum size for an Ethernet frame (`Header` + `Payload[Packet]` + `Trailer`) is 64 bytes.
 * The minimum payload (packet) size is 46 bytes.
 	* 64 bytes - 18 bytes (header + trailer) = 46 bytes.
-	* Padding bytes in the form of 0s (hexadecimal) are added when the payload size is less than 46 bytes.
+	* Padding bytes in the form of 0s (hexadecimal) are added when the payload size if less than 46 bytes.
 		* ie. 34-byte packet + 12-byte padding = 46 bytes.

 ## MAC Address